 TANQ Forthcoming Events

-TANQ CHRISTMAS SOCIAL – A question and answer session with our illustrious panel.
-Ask our experienced and knowledgeable panel their views on hot law topics of law, their law careers, their highs and lows and any other burning questions you may have.
+A question and answer session with an illustrious panel.
+Ask our experienced and knowledgeable panel their views on hot legal topics, their law careers, their highs and lows and any other burning questions you may have.
 Wine and buffet served afterwards.
 Come and join the TANQ committee and our panel and get to know your peers, network, socialise and learn.